A weekend getaway in LaGrange will surprise you; it’s filled with experiences – a cute downtown, history, outdoor recreation, food, and relaxation.

 A Surprising Weekend Getaway in LaGrange, GA

-Why take a weekend getaway to Lagrange, Georgia?
+Why take a weekend getaway in Lagrange, Georgia?
 LaGrange, Georgia makes for a surprising weekend getaway in every sense.
-It is packed to the gills with things to do outdoors, art, food, gorgeous gardens, and of course, history.
+Packed to the gills with things to do including art, food, gorgeous gardens, and of course, history.

 With close proximity to Atlanta and Birmingham, Alabama, LaGrange is a great weekend getaway from the city and take some time away for a surprising, restful, peaceful rejuvenation with a weekend getaway.
-Atlanta is only 62 miles from LaGrange, offering a relaxed drive of less than two hours.
-Birmingham is 108 miles, so still driveable at less than 3 hours.
-No matter what season you visit LaGrange, there is always something to do.
-LaGrange is a great weekend getaway!
+Atlanta is only 62 miles from LaGrange, offering a relaxed drive of about two hours.
+Birmingham is only 108 miles away, and takes less than 3 hours.

 When in LaGrange, Start at the Beginning with the Legacy Museum

 The Legacy Museum on Main offers visitors a peek at the Who, What and How of LaGrange.
-Who build LaGrange, What is its history is, and How LaGrange is moving forward.
+Who built LaGrange, What is its history, and How LaGrange is moving forward.
+The museum is open Monday through Friday from 9 a.m. to 5 p.m.
+Therefore, you’ll have plenty of time to explore all the museum has to offer!

-Housed in a historic former bank building, the museum offers a look at the history of West Georgia.
-Explore the history of cotton and the rise of successful textile businessman Fuller Callaway.
-Fuller Callaway is credited with this statement about cotton mills (from Wikipedia):
+The museum is in a historic former bank building and offers a look at the history of West Georgia.
+You’ll explore the history of cotton and the rise of successful textile businessman Fuller Callaway.

 LaGrange Art Museum